Engee documentation

 Arguments:

-Outputting the result type with *_promote_type
+Inferring the result type using *_promote_type

 sum_promote_type(::Type{T}, n::Integer=1, hdlsetup::Bool=false)